Patr1ckL1/AAE4006/README.md

 When you submit your work, just upload the solutions in your group repository.
 Our TA will grade your work in due course.

+## 2022.02.22
+Task 4 compatible with MATLAB older version has been updated
 ## 2022.02.20
 Task 5 has been released
 ## 2022.02.14